strets123/frictionless-pres/PITCHME.md

 ---
 # Imaginary Brief

-Create an app to allow museum curators to add additional tags to a public museum dataset.
+Research how styles of railway poster have changed over time

 * Download data and images
 * Do some preprocessing
-* Run some deep learning over them
+* Run some deep learning over them to dimension reduce the style and find patterns
 * Present the results in a ui allowing update of tags
 * Save the updates
 * Make the updates available again in a standardised format